Joni Telarico » Joni Telarico

 Week 3(GREEN) - ART

-Week 4(BLUE)- STEM - This Week!
+Week 4(BLUE)- STEM - THIS WEEK!

 Weekly Curriculum:

-Math - Saxon 4th grade
+Math - Saxon 4th Grade

 Reading, Writing and Grammar - Core Knowledge Language Arts

-Novel Study: Robin Hood
+Novel Study: Restart

 WRITING: (homeroom) - Writing Prompts with topic sentence, details and conclusion sentences